Small Bedroom Ideas 2023

 Ottoman beds use the whole bed base as storage with a lift-up mattress platform, big enough for shoes, bedding, clothes, towels or anything else you need to stash.
 You can also get small boxes to keep everything orderly in there.

-Dark walls make spaces look smaller and dark furniture takes up more visual space, so it makes sense to keep things light in small bedrooms.
+Dark walls make spaces look smaller and dark furniture takes up more visual space, so keeping things light in small bedrooms makes sense.

 White is the best colour for walls, and if you want a bit of colour, create a feature wall behind your bed with a pastel shade.
 Furniture should be light oak/pine, white or light grey, and décor should be colourful or light.